mickymacirl/rathmackneecastle/README.md

  * Users will receive a successful message on submit button press.
 The POST in the form is going to *[Code Institute Form Dump](https://formdump.codeinstitute.net/)*.
 Click *[Confirm Page](https://mickymacirl.github.io/rathmackneecastle/confirm.html)* to see the Confirm Message.

 ![Confirm Page](/docs/confirmpage.jpg)

+### Features to be Added

+1. Hamburger menu for small screens.
+2. A link to a copy of a pdf print handout on the history of Rathmacknee Castle.
+3. A separate page with a Gallery of images.

 ## Design
 ### Colors